 Choose Words Carefully

 I have mentioned companies that came up with new words for their brand names.
-Part of the reason they do this is to make sure that their name doesn’t have potentially negative connotation in other cultures and languages.
+Part of the reason they do this is to make sure that their name doesn’t have a potentially negative connotation in other cultures and languages.

 Don’t jump at a domain right away.
 Step back and observe it from as many angles as you can think of.
 If you want to use multiple words in your domain, try coming up with misspellings to see of it’s distinctive enough.
 Are there other words that sound the same but spelled differently?